The Seven Key Principles of Terrific Parenting

 … and give up trying to control your kids.

-Kids naturally learn from the consequences of your choices.
+Kids naturally learn from the consequences of their choices.
 You don’t have to force it.
 You don’t have to push it.
 You don’t have to yell at it.
 Kids learn.
 End of story.

 The more you try to use your demanding, loud words and your parental power to “force” kids to listen, the more you engender a deep sense of resistance or fear.